TassioCarmo/havard-cs50x-week3-algorithms/README.md

 }
 person;
 ```
 **encapsulation** is the idea that related data is grouped together, and here we’ve encapsulated two pieces of information, name and number into the same data structure.
 The color of a pixel, with red, green, and blue values, might also be well-represented by a data structure as well.

+Sorting

+Selection sort find the smallest and swap with the swap with th e number in the beginning

+5 2 7 4 1 6 3 0
+              ^

+0 | 2 7 4 1 6 3 5